-Policy Lea 5 - Sustaining open spaces
+Policy Lea 5 - Sustaining open green spaces

-- The areas listed above are designated within this plan as Local Green Space, as defined in the NPPF, and are therefore protected from development. - In the event of significant and/or extensive archaeological remains being found, Policy LD4 will apply and the land surrounding the remains will be considered at a future review stage of the plan for designation as Local Green Space. - Developers will be expected to provide or contribute to the provision of open space in accordance with the requirements of Herefordshire Council's open space standards, and in accordance with paragraphs 77 and 78 of the NPPF. - Where such space cannot be provided on site, contributions should be made to Lea Parish Council for the provision, improvement/replacement, operation or maintenance of open space and play areas elsewhere within the parish.
+- The areas listed above and shown on the map are designated within this plan as Local Green Space, as defined in the NPPF, and are therefore protected from development.
+This is in accordance with paragraph 77 of the NPPF. - In the event of significant and/or extensive archaeological remains being found, Policy LD4 will apply and the land surrounding the remains will be considered at a future review stage of the plan for designation as Local Green Space. - Developers will be expected to provide or contribute to the provision of open space in accordance with the requirements of Herefordshire Council's open space standards. - Where such space cannot be provided on site, contributions should be made to Lea Parish Council for the provision, improvement/replacement, operation or maintenance of open space and play areas elsewhere within the parish.